Penina Davidson: WSBL

 On 10 January 2025, Davidson signed with the Cathay Life Tigers of the Women's Super Basketball League (WSBL).

+Greek Women's Basketball League

+In December 2025, Davidson signed with MGS Panserraikos Serres of the Greek Women's Basketball League, aka A1 Ethniki (A1 National) Women's Basketball.

 National team

 Youth level

 Davidson made her international debut for the New Zealand under-17 team at the 2009 FIBA Oceania Under-16 Championship in Brisbane, Queensland, at just the age of 14.
 She would take home the Silver medal at the Under-16's in both 2009 and 2011.
 In 2012, Davidson represented NZ at the FIBA Oceania Under-18 Championship in Porirua, New Zealand.

 Senior level

 Davidson made her senior international debut with the Tall Ferns at the 2013 FIBA Oceania Championship.
 She has taken home the silver medal on two occasions.
 Purcell played for the Tall Ferns at the 2016 FIBA World Olympic Qualifying Tournament in Nantes, France.
 After losses to France and Cuba, New Zealand failed to qualify.
 Davidson also represented the Tall Ferns at the 2019 FIBA Asia Cup in Bangalore, India, where New Zealand placed fifth overall.

 Penina also led the Tall Ferns at the 2023 FIBA Women's Asia Cup in Sydney, Australia, where she averaged 13.6 points and 9.8 rebounds per game.
 The Tall Ferns placed fourth and booked a spot in the 2024 Olympic Qualifying Tournament.
 Davidson was named to the All Star 5 at this tournament.